-As the world’s forests and grasslands are degraded or removed, the threats to our water supplies grow.
-The roots of trees and other native vegetation filter water, prevent erosion and slow water down, helping keep flow levels steady.
-Without this protective system, lakes and rivers are exposed to soil run-off, chemicals and other debris carried across the land by rain and snowmelt.
-When sediment and pollution wash into our waterways, businesses, communities and governments are forced to pay higher costs for water treatment.
-In vulnerable communities that simply cannot afford water treatment, people face increasingly dirty, unhealthy water.
+Unfortunately, as many of the world’s forests and grasslands are degraded or removed, the threats to our water supplies grow.
+Without these protective systems, lakes and rivers are exposed to soil run-off, nutrients and other pollutants carried across the land by rain and snowmelt.
+When sediment and nutrients wash into our waterways, businesses, communities and governments are forced to pay higher costs for water treatment.
+In vulnerable communities that lack access to water treatment, people face increasingly dirty, unhealthy water.

-These tools, collectively called Water Funds, vary from place to place depending on local opportunities and regulations.
-Investors – primarily large businesses and government agencies – see the funds as a smart way to minimize treatment costs and reduce the chance of water shortages in the future.
+Each water fund is unique and the conservation activities vary from place to place depending on local opportunities and regulations.
+Investors—including utilities, large businesses and government agencies—view the funds as a smart way to minimize treatment costs and reduce water shortage risks in the future.

 The Conservancy’s first Water Fund was established in Quito, Ecuador, in 2000.
-The concept has rapidly spread across Latin America and to the United States.
-There are currently four distinct models of Water Funds and the concept continues to evolve as it is adapted in new places.
-The Conservancy is now exploring the potential to create Water Funds in Africa, Asia and Australia.
+The concept has rapidly spread across Latin America and to the United States, Africa, Australia and Asia.
+Learn more through these signature projects:

-The Conservancy worked with partners to establish a Water Fund whereby water users can make small investments and the funds are used for controlled burns to reduce the chance of large wildfires that can pollute reservoirs and force expensive clean up.
+The Conservancy worked with partners to establish a Water Fund whereby water users can make small investments to reduce the chance of large wildfires that can pollute reservoirs and force expensive clean up.